aminobutyric/under-llm-governance/docs/development-plan.md

 Deliverables:

-- Create the Go module and `cmd/ulg` entry point.
+- Create `pyproject.toml`, `uv.lock`, the `src/ulg` package, and the `ulg` entry
+  point.
-- Define versioned configuration, action, result, decision, approval, and audit schemas.
+- Define versioned configuration, action, result, decision, approval, and audit models with strict Pydantic validation and rejection of unknown fields.
-- Implement strict configuration parsing with safe built-in defaults.
+- Implement strict TOML configuration parsing with safe built-in defaults.
 - Define interfaces for the model adapter, policy engine, tools, workspace manager, sandbox runner, approval service, and audit sink.
 - Add structured errors and task/correlation identifiers.
-- Add architecture-decision records for the sandbox backend and workspace-copy strategy after short prototypes.
+- Add executable contract tests for the locked sandbox and workspace-generation boundaries, documenting any implementation limitation as a new ADR.
-- Establish formatting, unit tests, static analysis, dependency scanning, and a CI workflow.
+- Establish Ruff, mypy, pytest, Hypothesis, dependency scanning, and CI.

 Exit criteria: